-It is a Sony NEX-5R with an 18-55mm lens.
+It is a Nikon D5300 with a 50mm lens.
 You can buy a used one of these right now on Amazon for a little less than $400, and a a good lense to go with it for another $200.
 It is a DSLR camera, but is nowhere close to top of the line.

-The standard in DSLR cameras are Canons, and I have had to sheepishly admit at blog events that I use a Sony.
+The standard in DSLR cameras are Canons, and I have had to sheepishly admit at blog events that I use a Nikkon.
 But this guy has served me well, and I think it’s a great camera for the money.
 I have found it to be pretty user friendly as has held up well.

 So if you don’t have a DSLR, getting one is the first step you need to take to improve your photography.
 The basic point-and-shoots, or iPhone cameras just can’t consistently cut it.
 But don’t feel like you have to go take out a second mortgage on your house to buy a good camera.

 Step 2 : Get your Hands on some form of Editing Software

 I have a Mac laptop, and so my editing is all done through iPhoto, which is free software already on my Mac.

 Again, it’s not top of the line editing software like Photoshop or Lightroom, but it gets the job done and it’s user-friendly enough for me to navigate.